Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 `key_schedule_nonce` is the nonce provided by the key schedule for encrypting this message, and `leaf_secret` is the secret corresponding to the virtual client's LeafNode in the supergroup.

+`prp_key` is computed in a way that it is unique to the key-nonce pair and computable by all the devices in a subgroup (but nobody else). `reuse_guard` is computed in a way that it appears random to outside observers (in particular, it does not leak which device sent the message), but two devices will never generate the same value.

 # Adding New Devices